oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    `redirect_uri` parameter was included in the initial authorization request as described in {{initiate-authorization-request}}, and if included ensure that their values are identical.

-### Access Token Response {#authorization-code-access-token-response}

-If the access token request is valid and authorized, the authorization server issues an access token and optional refresh token as described in {{access-token-successful-response}}.
-If the request client authentication failed or is invalid, the authorization server returns an error response as described in {{access-token-error-response}}.

-An example successful response:

-    HTTP/1.1 200 OK
-    Content-Type: application/json
-    Cache-Control: no-store

-    {
-      "access_token": "2YotnFZFEjr1zCsicMWpAA",
-      "token_type": "Bearer",
-      "expires_in": 3600,
-      "refresh_token": "tGzv3JOkF0XG5Qx2TlKWIA",
-      "example_parameter": "example_value"
-    }

 ## Client Credentials Grant